TrIP4web/tronsr-template/SERVER_CONFIGURATION.md

   2x

-    CPU:
-    Dual Intel® Xeon® Gold 6130 16-Core
+    CPU:   Dual Intel® Xeon® Gold 6130 16-Core

-    RAM:
-    768GB DDR4 ECC 2133 MHz
+    RAM:    768GB DDR4 ECC 2133 MHz

-    Disk:
-    SoftRaid 2x4TB  ssd
+    Disk:   SoftRaid 2x4TB  ssd

-    Bandwidth:
-    10GB
+    Bandwidth:  10GB

-hour by hour the charge will be monitored due to have the best performance
+hour by hour the charge will be monitored due to have the best performance.